Main Risks

 To mitigate this risk, Leonardo leverages on a specific programme addressed to strengthen and improve its supply chain.
 Through this programme, named LEAP (Leonardo Empowering Advanced Partnerships), Leonardo acts as a driver and accelerator of the growth of SMEs in the national ecosystem to create stronger, more sustainable relations with the supply chain.
 Improvement and development projects are already under way with more than 130 suppliers, including managerial training, commercial partnership agreements, financing, and support for technology transfer, digital transformation, cyber security and green transition.

 Furthermore, Leonardo has developed and implemented a supplier evaluation model, named LEADS (Leonardo Assessment and Development for Sustainability), that aims to improve suppliers’ performance in relation to key suppliers’ sustainability and development risks, increasing their preparedness on new emerging ESG requirements.
-In 2022, over 600 key suppliers were assessed in terms of ESG sustainability, identifying strengths and areas for improvement.
+As from 2021, over 800 key suppliers were assessed in terms of ESG/sustainability dimension, identifying strengths and areas for improvement.

 Remote working options and new employees' expectations, with growing importance attributed to career opportunities, greater economic benefits, inclusiveness standards and more valuable work-life balance benefits, are progressively increasing competition for skills and changing the labour market dynamics.
-In this unprecedented competitive and challenging market, worsened by the aprioristic “stigmatization” of the defence sector, Leonardo's attractiveness for talents becomes crucial for recruitment and retention of human resources and critical skills (in 2022 Leonardo's new hires were 4,984: 44% have a STEM qualification; turnover 8% in 2022 vs 7% in 2021).
+In this unprecedented competitive and challenging market, worsened by the aprioristic “stigmatization” of the defence sector, Leonardo's attractiveness for talents becomes crucial for recruitment and retention of human resources and critical skills (in 2023 Leonardo's new hires were 6,118: 44,7% hold a STEM qualification; turnover 8% in 2023 and in 2022).

 Any shortage or loss of specialist expertise and the obsolescence of certain competencies could affect the leadership position on new critical skills (e.g. cybersecurity and cloud), with impacts on time-to-market and on the full achievement of Leonardo’s medium/long-term strategic goals.